Why Do Car Accidents Happen?

 <Return to Top>

 Texting and cellphones aren't the only forms of distracted driving in Florida.
 Decades before cell phones became commonplace, drivers were allowing themselves to be distracted by any number of activities.
-At the Law Office of Scott M. Miller, we frequently work with people injured in car accidents caused by drivers distracted by:
+At the Law Offices of Scott M. Miller, P.A., we frequently work with people injured in car accidents caused by drivers distracted by:

 - GPS devices - Even looking away for a just a few seconds to get directions can sometimes result in an accident.